microsoft/vscode-wiki/Custom-eslint-rules.md

 }
 ```

-Make sure to update the `meta.schema` property on your rule with the JSON schema for the arguments
+In these cases amek sure to update the `meta.schema` property on your rule with the JSON schema for the arguments.
+You can access these arguments using `context.options` in the rule `create` function

 ## Adding fixes to custom rules